ten-protocol/go-ten/design/fast_finality.md

 Nodes scan incoming L1 blocks for new rollups.
 For each new rollup, the node checks that it contains all the light batches produced since the last rollup.
 Each light batch contains the number of the rollup that will contain it.
 Since the rollup is a sparse Merkle tree, proving non-inclusion of a given light batch is straightforward.

 If they discover an issue, they can mount a challenge, as per the "Staking and slashing" section, below.
+They also reject the rollup, waiting for a valid rollup at the same height to be produced.

-The node then persists the rollup, so that they have a record of which light batches have been confirmed on the L1.
+If the rollup is valid, the node persists the rollup, so that they have a record of which light batches have been confirmed on the L1.

 ### Staking and slashing